 - Low self-confidence, self-esteem and self-image keeping you from reaching you full potential

 - Pre-conceived ideas and negative attitudes a ball and chain keeping you back

 - Life weighing you down and in need of self-improvement

-- Using food, substance abuse, work to help you cope with life and relationship challenges
+- Using food, distractions or work to help you cope with life and relationship challenges

 - Not getting enough sleep and never being able to wake up fully rested and recuperated